Numbers 31:50

 So we have brought to the LORD an offering of the gold articles each man acquired--armlets, bracelets, rings, earrings, and necklaces--to make atonement for ourselves before the LORD."

-So we have brought an offering to the LORD
+So we have brought to the LORD an offering of the gold articles each man acquired—

 Persons / Places / Events